Today’s Hours:

 Overview

-Electrifying Music Began Here (at Oberlin!)
+Electrifying Music Began Here

 In 1878, Oberlinians heard music created by electricity, transmitted by telegraph to a loudspeaker in First Church.
 The instrument was the Musical Telegraph, invented by Elisha Gray and now held at the Smithsonian.
 It used steel reeds set in motion by electromagnets.
 Gray originally came from Barnesville, Ohio to attend Oberlin in the 1850s, then returned as Professor of Dynamic Electricity from 1880 to 1900.
 On display in this exhibit are Oberlin replicas of several of his inventions, including loudspeakers, a violin-as-loudspeaker, and organ pipes fitted for telegraphy.